Desmondchoo42/Manipulate_PDF/README.md

   * Concatenation vs non-concatenation
     * If concatenation option is selected, all PDFs will be save into one PDF call "Annex.pdf" in the prescribed output path
     * If not, individual PDF will be outputted as "Annex 1.pdf, Annex 2.pdf, ..., Annex X.pdf"
+  * Remove blank pages or pages that contain certain words or phrases
+    * If either option is selected, pages with such characteristic will be removed

 ## Possible improvement in the future
 * File types